-- proxy may but need not be a member of the Company. - The instrument appointing a proxy shall be in writing under the hand of the appointer or his attorney duly authorised in writing or if such 3. appointer is a corporation, under its Common Seal or under the hand of an officer or attorney of the corporation duly authorised in that behalf, and shall be deposited at the Registered Office of the Company at No. 7, Jalan PJS 7/19, Bandar Sunway, 47500 Subang Jaya, Selangor Darul Ehsan, not less than 48 hours before the time appointed for holding this meeting or adjourned meeting. - Where a member appoints more than one (1) proxy, the appointment shall be invalid unless the proportion of holdings represented by 4. each proxy is specified. - 5.
+- 1. In respect of deposited securities, only members whose names appear in the Record of Depositors on 21 May 2015 shall be entitled to attend, speak and vote at this meeting. - 2.
+A member of the Company entitled to attend and vote at this meeting is entitled to appoint a proxy to attend and vote in his stead.
+A proxy may but need not be a member of the Company. - 3.
+The instrument appointing a proxy shall be in writing under the hand of the appointer or his attorney duly authorised in writing or if such appointer is a corporation, under its Common Seal or under the hand of an officer or attorney of the corporation duly authorised in that behalf, and shall be deposited at the Registered Office of the Company at No. 7, Jalan PJS 7/19, Bandar Sunway, 47500 Subang Jaya, Selangor Darul Ehsan, not less than 48 hours before the time appointed for holding this meeting or adjourned meeting. - 4.
+Where a member appoints more than one (1) proxy, the appointment shall be invalid unless the proportion of holdings represented by each proxy is specified. - 5.
 A member shall be entitled to appoint more than one (1) proxy to attend and vote at this meeting provided that the provisions of Section 149(1)(c) of the Act are complied with. - 6.
-Where a member of the Company is an authorised nominee as defined under the Securities Industry (Central Depositories) Act 1991, it may appoint at least one (1) proxy but not more than two (2) proxies in respect of each securities account it holds with ordinary shares of the Company standing to the credit of the said securities account. - Where a Member of the Company is an exempt authorised nominee which holds ordinary shares in the Company for multiple beneficial owners in one (1) securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds.
+Where a member of the Company is an authorised nominee as defined under the Securities Industry (Central Depositories) Act 1991, it may appoint at least one (1) proxy but not more than two (2) proxies in respect of each securities account it holds with ordinary shares of the Company standing to the credit of the said securities account. - 7.
+Where a Member of the Company is an exempt authorised nominee which holds ordinary shares in the Company for multiple beneficial owners in one (1) securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds.